-When it comes to your Cell Group, today’s co-leaders are tomorrow’s leaders.
-If you’ve identified co-leaders with the right character, chemistry, and commitment, you’re well on your way to making sure a new generation will experience the life change together that your Cell Group has enjoyed.
+When it comes to your Community Group, today’s co-leaders are tomorrow’s leaders.
+If you’ve identified co-leaders with the right character, chemistry, and commitment, you’re well on your way to making sure a new generation will experience the life change together that your Community Group has enjoyed.
 As you develop your co-leaders to take the next step in their own leadership journey, keep in mind these five key stages:

 You lead, they watch, then talk together.
 After you’ve identified a co-leader couple, ask them to simply observe for a while.
 Let them watch while you lead the weekly group discussion.
 Take them along on a hospital visit, or invite them to coffee with another couple in your group.
-Be sure they attend Cell Group leader trainings and have access to group leader resources.
+Be sure they attend Community Group leader trainings and have access to group leader resources.
 Just give them opportunities to see leadership in action.
 And then, talk with them about what they noticed.
 Let them give you feedback, ask questions, and even offer constructive criticism.

 You lead, they help, then talk together.
 Begin to share leadership roles with your co-leaders.
 Start slowly, but be intentional.
 Ask your co-leaders to provide the meal for one of your weekly gatherings, to come up with a creative ice-breaker for your group, or even help you organize a group service project.
 During group interactions, ask them to give their insights, or to respond to a specific question or comment from someone else in the group.
 After opportunities like these, talk with them about what went well, what might have been done differently, and how they feel about their role as co-leaders.